Pwnable.kr - bof

 1 | [hg8@archbook ~]$ python3 exploit.py |

-That’s it folks!
-I hope you enjoyed this series on Buffer Overflow.
+That’s it, folks!
+I hope you enjoyed this entry in my series on Buffer Overflow.

-As always do not hesitate to contact me for any questions or feedback!
+As always, feel free to contact me with any questions or feedback!

 See you next time ;)